Chris2018998/beecp/README.md

 }
 ```

-:sunny: *If your project is of springboot type, we recommended to use the data source management tool:<a href="https://github.com/Chris2018998/BeeCP-Starter">BeeCP-Starter</a> (without code development and configuration, and with its own monitoring interface)*

 ## :book: Function list
 ![图片](https://user-images.githubusercontent.com/32663325/153597592-c7d36f14-445a-454b-9db4-2289e1f92ed6.png)

 ## :computer: Runtime monitor

 In order to better monitor the pool (* idle connections, in use connections, waiting connections *), three ways are provided
 * slf4j log
 * Jmx monitor
 * Provide method level monitoring (access the monitoring method of the data source to obtain a VO result object that can reflect the status in the pool)

-In addition to the above methods, we have prepared a set of solutions with monitoring interface：<a href="https://github.com/Chris2018998/BeeCP-Starter">BeeCP-Starter</a>
+:sunny: *If your project is using beecp and base on springboot, we recommend our datasource management tool:<a href="https://github.com/Chris2018998/BeeCP-Starter">BeeCP-Starter</a> (web ui, no code development ,just some configuration)*

 ![图片](https://user-images.githubusercontent.com/32663325/178511569-8f6e16f4-92fc-41ee-ba6b-960e54bf364b.png)